jessepav/lacygoill-wiki-backup/C/C.md

    > unless they're absolutely necessary.

 ##
-## How to compile `pun.c` into `pun`?

-    $ gcc -o pun pun.c

-### How to specify `c89` as the standard to which the code should conform?

-Use the `-std=c89` option:

-    $ gcc -std=c89 -o pun pun.c
-          ^------^

-### How to issue all the mandatory diagnostics listed in the C standard?

-Use the `-pedantic` option:

-    $ gcc -std=c89 -pedantic -o pun pun.c
-                   ^-------^

-Or the `-pedantic-errors` option, if you  want to turn the mandatory diagnostics into errors:

-    $ gcc -std=c89 -pedantic-errors -o pun pun.c
-                   ^--------------^

-##
 # Syntax
-## How to declare a variable?

-Specify its type then its name:

-    int height;
-    float profit;

-## How to declare several variables of the same type?

-Combine their declarations on a single line, and separate their names with commas:

-    int height, length, width, volume;
-    float profit, loss;

-##
 ## Why does C require that a statement end with a semicolon?

 Since statements can continue over several  lines, it's not always obvious where